SWISS KRONO Timber Planner: a manual is brought into the digital age

 Fabian Koelliker: ‘This web-based app provides really specific guidance and as a digital tool, it makes the day-to-day work of architects, planners and installers easier.’

-‘Feedback from trade visitors about our new product was very positive and we see it as proof that we are moving in the right direction in terms of digitisation,’ summarises Fabian Koelliker, Head of Marketing at the SWISS KRONO Group, after the company exhibited at BAU 2019 in Munich.
+‘Feedback from trade visitors about our new product was very positive and we see it as proof that we are moving in the right direction in terms of digitalisation,’ summarises Fabian Koelliker, Head of Marketing at the SWISS KRONO Group, after the company exhibited at BAU 2019 in Munich.
 The Swiss family-run company presented the Timber Planner, which it developed with foryouandyourcustomers, to the public for the first time at the trade fair.

 With around 70,000 attendees, the world’s leading trade fair for architecture, materials and systems provided the perfect opportunity to showcase the Timber Planner.
 ‘A smart, user-friendly digital solution,’ as Fabian Koelliker emphasised, ‘for making work significantly easier for planners, architects and engineers.’

-The tool is one of the initiatives discussed by Koelliker in an interview with foryouandyourcustomers aimed at continuously pushing forward digitisation at the SWISS KRONO Group with a customer-centred focus.
+The tool is one of the initiatives discussed by Koelliker in an interview with foryouandyourcustomers aimed at continuously pushing forward digitalisation at the SWISS KRONO Group with a customer-centred focus.
 The web-based app provides the timber framework manual which has long enjoyed success, bringing the information contained into the digital age in order to give professional builders more useful, modern options such as BIM-compatible data.

 The Timber Planner was first conceived as a mobile app solution that would help experts find and configure precisely matched components.
 After a detailed analysis phase involving workshops with foryouandyourcustomers that focused on customer needs, however, the decision was made to develop a web-based application instead.
 ‘After usability tests, it’s a solution that came up as more practical and offering more added value for the target group using it,’ said Clara Großeholz, project manager from foryouandyourcustomers.
 ‘Involving SWISS KRONO employees and above all, the different end users of the app was very important to us and ultimately the key to implementing the project with the target customers firmly at the centre of our focus.’